swyxio/swyxdotio/content/writing/technical/github-scraping.md

 - The action workflow is https://github.com/sw-yx/gh-action-data-scraping/blob/master/.github/workflows/scrape.yml
 - The node script that is executed is https://github.com/sw-yx/gh-action-data-scraping/blob/master/action.js
 - The scraped data is https://github.com/sw-yx/gh-action-data-scraping/tree/master/data

+For those new to npm, there is a simple [npm script](https://www.freecodecamp.org/news/introduction-to-npm-scripts-1dbb2ae01633/) defined in `package.json`.
+This is so you can manually run it while writing and testing your code.
+The action workflow calls this same exact action to reduce any discrepancies.

 ## The Script